Top Winter Pike Fishing Tips

 If you are using fresh or frozen baits a simple trick that you should always adopt is to make a few cuts in the side of the fish which allows for the oils and other attractors to leak out providing some extra appeal to the pike.

-Something that I have started to use more frequently are bait enhancers that you simply apply to the bait before casting.
+Something that I have started to use more frequently when winter pike fishing are bait enhancers that you simply apply to the bait before casting.
 I have found these products are a great way to add even more attraction to lure a pike so next time you visit a tackle shop pick one up and give it a try.

 Watch the Weather